 2. Increase your Handling Time

-To increase your handling time, you navigate to Active Listings and select the products you’d like to edit.
+To increase your handling time on eBay, navigate to Active Listings and select the products you’d like to edit.
 Then, in Edit Handling Time, increase the timeframe to your desired number of days and hit Save.

 3. Temporarily De-List Your Inventory